ibm-cloud-docs/ContinuousDelivery/gitlab_integration.md

 ## Learn more about GitLab

-To learn more about GitLab, see the [GitLab article](https://www.ibm.com/cloud/garage/content/code/tool_gitlab/){:external} on the IBM Cloud Garage Method.
+To learn more about GitLab, see the [GitLab article](https://www.ibm.com/cloud/garage/content/code/tool_gitlab/){: external} on the IBM Cloud Garage Method.